October 16, 2017

 In the second case, it was later determined that Harrouff was not on bath salts or gravel but was suffering from a psychotic break.
 Harrouff is still awaiting his trial in November.

-Still, bath salts and flakka have been implicated in a number of other violent crimes.
+Still, bath salts, and flakka have been implicated in a number of other violent crimes.
+Flakka is real, and it’s causing some serious problems.

 The Effects of The Gravel Drug